The Warlord Chronicles: Reception

 The Warlord Chronicles has been acclaimed for both its storytelling qualities and its accuracy in portraying contemporary life.
 Cornwell himself has said, "I have to confess that of all the books I have written these three are my favourites."

 Audiobooks

 Isis Audio Books and HarperCollins have published unabridged audiobook recordings of all three novels, read by Edmund Dehn and Jonathan Keeble respectively.
 Penguin Audiobooks have also published abridged versions of the three novels, read by Tim Pigott-Smith.

 Television adaptation

+On 22 April 2022, Sony Pictures Television announced that their recently acquired production company Bad Wolf were adapting The Winter King into a 10-part series for British television.
+The series was developed for television by Kate Brooke and Ed Whitmore, premiering in 2023 on ITVX, the upcoming streaming platform from U.K. broadcaster ITV.

-In 2020, Epix announced that a live-action television adaptation of the series, entitled The Winter King, was in development with One Big Picture and Bad Wolf.
-On April 4, 2022, Bad Wolf announced that Kate Brooke and Ed Whitmore would be the showrunners of the series, that filming would begin in late 2022 in Wales, and that the series would no longer air on Epix.
-It will be premiere on ITV's new streaming platform ITVX in the United Kingdom.
+The live-action adaptation had previously been linked to Epix and One Big Picture.
+On April 4, 2022, Bad Wolf announced that filming would begin in late 2022 in Wales and that the series would no longer air on Epix.